 Why you should be growing peppers under shade cloth

 The dramatic summer heat is actually the enemy of peppers.
-Temperatures of 90 or above effect the growth of the plant, the total production of fruit on the plant and the quality of the fruit produced.
+Temperatures of 90 or above affect the growth of the plant, the total production of fruit on the plant and the quality of the fruit produced.
 Growing peppers under shade cloth has been studied in Mexico, Israel, and Spain for a while now.
 But within the last 10 years, The University of Georgia has also begun studying the use of shade cloth to improve production and fruit quality.
 There is a good summary of the study on this site.